Havret/dotnet-activemq-artemis-client/README.md

 ### Message payload

-ActiveMQ.Net uses `Message` class to represent messages which may be transmitted.
+The client uses `Message` class to represent messages which may be transmitted.
 A `Message` can carry various types of payload and accompanying metadata.

 A new message can be created as follows: